vbrej/vbrej.github.io/intro.md

 A feature of some quizbowl tournaments is the "**power**", which aims to reward more knowledge of a subject.
 Players who buzz in with a correct answer before a certain point in the question (a mark in the text visible to the question reader but not to the players) will earn **15** points rather than 10.
 The idea is that more knowledge about a given answer is required to be able to get a power, so in turn more points are awarded.

 Bonus questions in quizbowl are very similar to those in *University Challenge*, with the main difference being that each of the three bonus parts is worth **10** points, rather than 5.
 Conferring between team members is allowed, in contrast to tossups.
-Bonuses in quizbowl are themed around a different topic (and usually a different category altogether) than the preceding tossup question, which isn't always the case on University Challenge.
+Bonuses in quizbowl are themed around a different topic (and usually a different category altogether) than the preceding tossup question, which isn't always the case on *University Challenge*.

 ## Quizbowl and *University Challenge*